grueneschweiz/docs.gruene.ch/docs/2-5-media.md

 Because screens have different formats, you should set the focal point of your image. **This prevents wired cropping.** To set the focal point, change in to the edit screen by clicking the pen on the image (hover your mose over it).
-Just change the value and close the dialog box.
+Just change the value in the corresponding dropdown and close the dialog box.
 It is saved automatically.

 ![Screenshot](assets/focal-point.png)